 I graduated from Binghamton University where I majored in history and political science.
 From there, I spent five years in operational roles with a management consulting firm based out of Pittsford, NY.
 I gained invaluable experience managing projects, interacting with clients and expanding my skillset.

 Recently, I felt the need to explore a different industry and am now a proud member of the Design Works Architecture team.
-In addition to the daily tasks that come with managing a small business (IT troubleshooting, accounting, office upkeep, etc.), I help coordinate all deliverables for our design and construction management projects.
+I am responsible for all deliverables for our active Construction Management projects, whether it be an addition, renovation or new home.
+When I am not at the job site or in the field, I assist with the daily tasks that come with managing a small business (IT troubleshooting, accounting, office upkeep, etc.).

 I enjoy being outside as much as possible and living an active lifestyle.
 I earned my Eagle Scout rank in 2007 and spend significant time volunteering for Massawepie Scout Camps in the Adirondacks.